YufanZheng/yufanzheng.github.io/sections/home.md

 # Yufan Zheng

-Yufan Zheng is an incoming PhD student (2025 fall) at the [University of Canberra, Australia](https://www.canberra.edu.au/), and the [ARC Training Centre in Plant Biosecurity](https://plantbiosecuritycentre.edu.au/).
+Yufan Zheng is an incoming Ph.D. student (2025 fall) at the [University of Canberra, Australia](https://www.canberra.edu.au/), and the [ARC Training Centre in Plant Biosecurity](https://plantbiosecuritycentre.edu.au/).
 He was a full-time research assistant at the [City University of Hong Kong](https://www.cityu.edu.hk/) during December 2022 and July 2024.
 He worked at [Huangpu Institute of Materials](https://www.ciachiam.cn/) between March 2022 and November 2022.
 He received his B.Eng. degree in computer science and technology with outstanding graduate honors from the [Nanfang College of Sun Yat-sen University in Guangzhou, China](https://www.nfu.edu.cn/) in 2022.

 ✉️ Email: [zhjpre@gmail.com](mailto:zhjpre@gmail.com) & [ivan.zane1999@gmail.com](mailto:ivan.zane1999@gmail.com)